lightsrh/ShareCount/README.md

     ```
     This will start the docker images for the database and the rest of the application

-2. Start the application in developpment mode:
+2. Start the application in development mode:
     ``` bash
     docker compose up db
     python3 setup_db.py